 The Initiatives and resulting actions occur at the university level with teaching colleagues and administration, in basic education with our partners in the field, and with our ESU students.
 Activities engage small and large groups of adults and/or students in a range of experiences such as workshops, conferences, courses, grants and projects, inquiry, reorganization, and research.
 These Initiatives, which foster continuous improvement, include both short-term and long-term projects.
 They are guided by the current research in education, wisdom of practice, and sensitivity to and respect for the collaborative needs, interest, and expertise of the participants.
 Each Initiative contributes to the well-being of the participants and advances respect and understanding for teaching and learning at every level of involvement.
 The Teacher Education Initiatives and related goals are:

-- Technology Initiative: To generate effective models of technology use and integration
+- Technology Initiative: To generate effective, emerging models of technology use and integration.

-- Diversity Initiative: To institute reciprocal pathways for understanding and unity
+- Diversity Initiative: To institute reciprocal pathways for unity and understanding.

-- Student Success Initiative: To design and model strategies that analyze, guide, and assess individual student success
+- Student Success Initiative: To design and model strategies that help professors, collaborating teachers, and the students themselves foster, analyze, guide, and assess individual student success.

-- Collaborative Partnership Initiative: To initiate collaborative relationships to share resources, facilitate change, and improve student achievement
+- Collaborative Partnership Initiative: To initiate collaborative relationships to share resources, promote interaction, facilitate change, and improve student achievement.

-- Continuous Professional Growth Initiative: To structure, encourage, and validate ongoing professional development within traditional and alternative educational communities
+- Professional Growth Initiative: To value, structure, encourage, and validate ongoing professional development within traditional and alternative educational communities.